JacobBorgProgramming/Anonymous_Feedback_Widgets/README.md

 ### Disclaimer

-This project is NOT endorsed by PanelBear.
+This project is NOT endorsed by nor associated with PanelBear.

 This project is designed to work with PanelBear.
 Thus, the easiest way to implement these wigdets requires a PanelBear account, or you can dissmantle and rebuild using a different analytics platform.